KarlGusta/oshmis/README.md

 * Create a database in MySQL
 * Create a database connection in Eclipse IDE
 * Create a database connection in MySQL
-* Create a database connection in Tomcat
+* Add Tomcat to Eclipse IDE
-* Create a database connection in Tabler
+* Add Tabler Admin Dashboard Template to the project

 ## Patient management
 The patient management module will be able to do the following: